Skip to main content

 Account-level SSO configuration

-If one or more of your accounts doesn't have SSO set up on the account level, you won’t be able to grant SSO access to your users.
+If one or more of your accounts doesn't have SSO configured at account level, you can't grant SSO access to users on those accounts.
 The option displays N/A instead of a toggle switch.

 To manage SSO access for a user: